openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.87.2 =
+* Fixed: search not working for some geocoders
+* Fixed: mapbox key not working if defined in wp-config.php

+= 2.87.1 =
+* Changed: POI modal is now displayed inside mapp-dialog component
+* Changed: close 'X' added for dialog component
+* Fixed: warning if all sizes deleted

+= 2.87 =
+* Added: POI list can now be sorted by distance
+* Added: POI distance can be included templates for popups and POI list
+* Added: enable custom map tiles for Leaflet
+* Changed: removed dependency on underscore library
+* Fixed: web component too small when displayed in iframe
+* Fixed: POI drag and drop sorting not working in map editor
+* Fixed: Google warning for deprecated bounds in places calls
+* Fixed: console warning when mousing over user location blue dot

+= 2.86.15 =
+* Fixed: ACF mashup not working with custom meta query

+= 2.86.14 =
+* Fixed: mapbox custom styles not saving

+= 2.86.13 =
+* Changed: resurrect html/visual tabs for poi editor

+= 2.86.12 =
+* Fixed: don't display fullscreen control on unsupported (iOS) devices
+* Fixed: warning when map center is a string

+= 2.86.11 =
+* Fixed: PHP 8.2 warning message for trim()

+= 2.86.10 =
+* Fixed: warning message with PHP 8.1 and 8.2
+* Fixed: typo in wp-config setting for mapbox token
+* Fixed: compatibility fix for latest Gutenberg modal

+= 2.86.9 =
+* Changed: switched deregister to options
+* Fixed: map picker not working if latest Gutenberg plugin is active
+* Fixed: fix missing user maps caused by WP 6.0+ user query change

+= 2.86.8 =
+* Fixed: Leaflet GPX files not centering properly

+= 2.86.7 =
+* Fixed: gutenberg plugin interferes with modal editor display
+* Fixed: Leaflet can now load GPX files (and so can Google).
+Just enter the URL in the map editor's search bar.

+= 2.86.6 =
+* Fixed: missing add new button in standalone map library

+= 2.86.5 =
+* Fixed: when pois are clicked inside iframe, open in the parent window instead of the iframe
+* Fixed: missing alt tags on some images

+= 2.86.4 =
+* Fixed: new filters defaulting to single checkbox instead of multiple checkboxes
+* Fixed: filters CSS position wrong when rendering in web component

+= 2.86.3 =
+* Fixed: filters deleted on save

+= 2.86.2 =
+* Fixed: syntax error

+= 2.86.1 =
+* Fixed: media uploader not opening above map editor dialog
+* Fixed: link inserter not opening above poi editor dialog
+* Changed: improved updater performance

+= 2.86 =
+* Added: 'POI Fields' setting: enables POI field data entry, filtering and display
+* Added: filtering for individual maps based on POI data fields
+* Added: option for setting search placeholder
+* Added: setting to render maps as web components
+* Added: compatibility with React 18 (faster rendering, etc.)
+* Added: fullscreen control for Leaflet and Google
+* Added: search for maps by multiple keywords
+* Changed: replaced Gutenberg dialog component with standard html dialog element
+* Changed: removed locutus
+* Changed: added poi field data to default map popup template
+* Changed: removed 'classname' and 'embed' map attributes
+* Fixed: dragging not working for polygons
+* Fixed: mashup filters not retaining checked selections
+* Fixed: it was possible to save new maps multiple times
+* Fixed: map list scrolling to bottom after move to trash (to focus on snackbar)
+* Fixed: complianz blocking Leaflet maps if marker clustering is disabled

+= 2.85.9 =
+* Fixed: "geocode users" button hidden in settings

+= 2.85.8 =
+* Fixed: error when loading custom mappress.css inside iframes
+* Fixed: WPML language switcher delayed for mashup queries

+= 2.85.7 =
+* Fixed: error if tinyMCE is disabled in user profile

+= 2.85.6 =
+* Fixed: trailing comma in API affects early PHP 7.x

+= 2.85.5 =
+* Changed: PHP version bumped to 7.0
+* Fixed: PHP error in 7.2 with trailing commas
+* Fixed: additional sanitization for arguments in rest API
+* Fixed: sizes settings defaults to first size

+= 2.85.4 =
+* Fixed: translations not working

+= 2.85.3 =
+* Fixed: editor centering on POI after edits

+= 2.85.2 =
+* Fixed: drag/drop not working for options lists
+* Fixed: whitespace trimmed from sizes
+* Fixed: Gutenberg plugin makes map editor too small
+* Fixed: error on settings screen for ACF help field

+= 2.85.1 =
+* Fixed: lat/lng editing not working for leaflet

+= 2.85 =
+* Added: New settings screen and index sidebar
+* Added: updated REST API to include schema
+* Added: tabbed POI editor with lat/lng and address fields
+* Added: setting to limit POI list to viewport without search
+* Changed: updated controls for color picker, style picker, filters, and poi editor
+* Changed: new combobox for field mapping settings
+* Fixed: Google API callback parameter is now mandatory
+* Fixed: shortcode geolocate parameter ignored
+* Fixed: drag and drop improved for both settings and POIs
+* Fixed: error when setting map center before it has been moved
+* Fixed: editor zooming in on polygons and shapes
+* Fixed: some strings not included in translation POT file

+= 2.84.22 =
+* Fixed: missing pagination text in POT file
+* Changed: improved processing for empty ACF map fields

 = 2.84.21 =
 * Changed: update version compatibility